 What is the tuition of the course and what does it include?

-The course is $2,850 for physicians (MD, DO, DC, and ND) and $2,330 for non-physicians ($500 discount already applied to tuition).
+The course is $2,850 for physicians (MD, DO, DC, and ND) and $2,330 for non-physicians.
 A 10% discount applies for IFM members.
 A payment plan option is available for both courses.
 Tuition includes temporary access to IFM’s Toolkit (with more than 370 downloadable resources), course materials (presentation slides and audio and video recordings of presentations upon completion), and an opportunity to be added to IFM’s Find A Practitioner database (with IFM membership), among other benefits.

 Is the course available online?

 Yes!
 With our online offering, you can now access the course at any time, from anywhere.
 AFMCP Online contains 35 hours of interactive video and case-based activities.
 The course is divided into digestible segments, allowing participants to work through the content at their own pace within a 90-day timeframe.

 What CME am I able to claim?